Rolling into Dataspace

 I pushed closer to Bloomington, and soon the college-town signs appeared: youth, beauty, posters, graffiti, armloads of books.
 That’s when the fun began…

-“Oh my God!” squealed a bevy of dazzling eighteen-year-olds in a forced Midwestern dialect of Val-speak.
+“Oh my God!” squealed the bevy of students in a forced Midwestern dialect of Val-speak.
 “Look at that totally awesome bike!”
-I obediently stopped to allow them a closer look, and found myself surrounded — blissfully surrounded.
+I obediently stopped to allow closer examination.
 The usual questions were suddenly a pleasure to answer, and trying not to be too obvious, I hinted that I had not yet decided where to stay.
-No response, but the evening was young.
+No response, but the evening was yet young.

 Bloomington held me for a couple of days.
 The skies remained grey, and an exhausted torpor gripped me.
-Lazy and unmotivated, I moved in with an impoverished student on the top floor of a dingy building.
-Robby’s prediction had been true: everything hurt, and while my new hostess met her academic obligations, I slept.
-When I finally marshalled the energy to start writing an article, I spilled candle wax on the computer and gave up.
+Lazy and unmotivated, I hauled the bike to the top floor of a dingy building and crashed hard.
+Robby’s prediction had been true: everything hurt, and while my hostess had the rare opportunity to hear Kurt Vonnegut speak on campus, I slept.
+When I finally marshaled the energy to write, I spilled candle wax on the computer and gave up.

-But about a hundred miles south in Louisville, my parents were nervously awaiting my visit — more than a little skeptical about their adopted child’s latest aberration.
-At first they had tried to dissuade me by sending newspaper clippings of people injured or robbed while traveling; when manipulation failed to have the desired effect, they tried reason.
-I called from Bloomington and they heard the weariness in my voice, my evasion of their questions about the bad knee.
+But about a hundred miles south in Louisville, my parents were nervously awaiting my visit — skeptical about their adopted child’s latest aberration.
+At first my mother had tried to dissuade me by sending newspaper clippings of people injured or robbed while traveling; when manipulation failed to have the desired effect, she tried reason.
+I called from Bloomington and they heard the weariness in my voice, evasion of their questions about the bad knee.
 It was time for a reassuring visit.

-A poignant sense of the familiar struck as I crossed the Ohio River after a two-day ride to Louisville, Kentucky.
-This was my old home town, and the memories penetrating my exhaustion dwarfed the more immediate problems of traffic and broken glass.
-Louisville.
+A poignant sense of the familiar struck as I crossed the Ohio River after a two-day ride to Louisville.
+This was my old home town, and the memories penetrating my exhaustion dwarfed the immediate problems of traffic and broken glass.
 If I would feel any lingering sense of home at all, it would be here.

 I made a hesitant pilgrimage to the Crescent Hill house I had owned for three years.
-It was an eighty-year-old, thirteen-room Victorian with stained glass and a porch swing — I stopped in my old parking spot and gazed across my lawn at the countless signs of family.
-Carefully crafted micro-based industrial-control systems had been born up in those second-floor laboratories… my daughter had been conceived down the hall.
+It was an eighty-year-old, thirteen-room Victorian with stained glass and a porch swing — I stopped in my old parking spot and gazed across my lawn at countless signs of another family.
+Carefully crafted micro-based industrial-control systems had been born in the second-floor laboratory… my daughter had been conceived down the hall.

 With a lump in my throat and an ache in my body I continued toward my parents.

-Watching irrationally for familiar faces, I fought rush-hour traffic on roads I’ve known for years: Frankfort, Cannons, Taylorsville, Old Six Mile Lane.
+Watching irrationally for familiar faces, I fought rush-hour traffic on roads I’ve known for years: Frankfort, Cannons, Taylorsville.
 I eyed with resentment the new gas stations, my quaint old Louisville gradually becoming the same place as everyplace else.
-I had played around a streamside weeping willow where now sprawled a slick condo complex; I had taken “bike hikes” along shady country roads that were now four-lane strips of muffler shops and franchised fast foods.
-The glimpses of buried character were only making it worse.
+I had played around a streamside weeping willow where now sprawled a condo complex; I had taken “bike hikes” along shady country roads that were now four-lane strips of muffler shops and franchised fast foods.
+The glimpses of buried character, stubborn hold-outs who hadn’t sold, were only making it worse.

-But there it was, unchanged, inside the old white board fence in Jeffersontown.
-The house of my childhood: the trees bigger, the stream flowing brown, the mailbox freshly painted, the same cats or their descendants hanging around awaiting handouts.
-The greenhouse, the weathered barn, the mud-colored ’63 Comet still well-maintained in the driveway — it was all there.
+But there it was, inside the old white board fence in Jeffersontown: the trees bigger, stream flowing brown, mailbox freshly painted, the same cats or their descendants awaiting handouts.
+The greenhouse, the weathered barn, the ’63 Comet still well-maintained in the driveway — it was all there.

 I parked the bike and stood unsteadily.
 The back door opened, and there was my mother — older than I remembered — regarding me with that classic maternal mixture of love, concern, and accusation.
 “My God!
 You must be starving!”